mandapie/MusicStore-MVC5-DotNet/README.md

 * have different UI but the everything are essentially the same.

 Part 7 (Membership and Authorization):
-* follow "User Role Management Tutorial"
+* use "User Role Management Tutorial" as a reference

 Part 8 - 10:
 * TBA.
 Haven't gotten this far.